1and1/reactive/README.md

 ```

-Provides convenience artifacts such as `ObservableConsumer`
+Provides convenience artifacts such as `PublisherConsumer`

 ``` java
 // ...